We often hear the success stories of individuals who were able to achieve or create something and succeed at it due to their ways to think creatively.

 What is Imagination?

-Imagination is defined as the act of producing or simulating ideas, sensations, or objects in the mind without an input of senses.
+Imagination is defined as the act of producing or simulating ideas, sensations, or objects in the mind without the input of the senses.

 You can think back to when you were a child playing with action figures or dolls and imagining them talking with one another or interacting with each other.